 We target class site creation based on the schedule above, but dates can vary.
 If the target date falls on a weekend, for instance, the process will be scheduled on the next business day.
 Also, the course creation process takes several hours to complete, so please be patient and wait for up to 24 hours.

-EXAMPLE: For fall 2018, the target date falls on a Sunday (July 1, 2018).
-Based on this, we will schedule course creation for Monday, July 2, 2018.
-With the July 4th holiday, professors can expect sites to be generally available by Thursday, July 5, based on the teaching assignments the school has entered into our student information system.
+EXAMPLE: For Summer 2020, the target date falls on a Sunday (March 1, 2020).
+Based on this, we will schedule course creation for Monday, March 2, 2020.
+Professors can expect sites to be generally available by Tuesday, March 4 based on classes and assignments entered into WaveNet.

 Yes, Seaver College has requested that some classes should not be created on our learning management system.
 The list of excluded classes are listed below: